5 Best US banks for American expats living abroad

 Friend or family member’s address

 While this option may seem easy and affordable, it often lacks the necessary documentation to serve as valid proof of residence for banks or legal needs.
-Relying on friends or family also means inconveniences for both sides, as they may need to manage your mail, forward items, or verify address details upon request.
+Relying on friends or family also involves inconveniences for both parties, as they may need to manage your mail, forward items, or verify your address details upon request.

 Virtual mailbox services

 Virtual mailbox services allow expats to manage mail online through scanning and forwarding.
-However, most virtual addresses are flagged as CMRA addresses and are therefore not suitable for banking, legal, or financial purposes.
+However, most virtual addresses are flagged as CMRA addresses and, therefore, unsuitable for banking, legal, or financial purposes.
 While convenient for basic mail, this option cannot provide the official documentation required by banks.